hubverse-org/hubUtils/tests/testthat/_snaps/create_output_type_item.md

       i In index: 1.
       Caused by error in `create_output_type_mean()`:
       x `value_type` value is invalid.
       !
-Must be one of "numeric", "double", and "integer". i Actual value is "character"
+Must be one of "double" and "integer". i Actual value is "character"

 ---